ZDPLI/GPAssistant/README.md

 # Medical Multimodal Assistant

 This project demonstrates the **Lingshu‑7B** multimodal model running locally with [llama.cpp](https://github.com/ggerganov/llama.cpp).
-The web UI is built with Gradio and allows questions about uploaded medical images or a short video.
+The web UI follows a ChatGPT-style layout and accepts medical images or a short video.
 The model runs with GPU acceleration when available.

-All user questions are translated to **English** before being passed to the model.
-Generated answers are translated back to **Russian** so the chat interface remains entirely in Russian.
+Uploaded documents (PDF, DOCX or text) are indexed for retrieval‑augmented generation (RAG).
+The assistant can also perform web searches to enrich its answers.

 ## Requirements